Voided and cancelled car insurance

 As explained above, voided car insurance will mean that an insurance provider has reason to completely invalidate your car insurance, leaving you unprotected.

-Cancelled car insurance means that a policy, although valid for part of the policy duration, has for some reason been terminated before the policy is due to end.
+Cancelled car insurance means that a policy, although valid for part of the policy duration, has for some reason been terminated before the policy was due to end.

 Why was my car insurance cancelled or voided?

-There could be several reasons why an insurance provider might cancel or void a car insurance policy but these reasons tend to fall into one of three categories:
+There could be several reasons why an insurance provider might cancel or void a car insurance policy, but these reasons tend to fall into one of four categories:

 If you fail to pay for your insurance premiums on time or you miss payments altogether, your insurance company is likely to contact you to remind you about outstanding premium payments.
 It might also start discussions about putting in place an alternative arrangement for making the missed payments.